RyanT5/yl-training/content/post/mission1.md

 - badges/awards worked towards
 - self evaluation of how it went

 Once you have done this for all three, you can upload the evidence through OSM.
-If you don't know your OSM login details, your parents/carers may have them.
-Otherwise [contact](/contact) the YL training team for support.
+If haven't used OSM before, check out our step-by-step guide by clicking [here](/evidence).

 Once you are logged in: